l77l77/mbaytas.github.io/README.md

 <div class="col-md-4" markdown="1">

-He produces Design Discipline – published as a podcast, YouTube channel, and blog – hosting concepts and conversations on design, documenting and juxtaposing diverse perspectives that include business, craftsmanship, scholarship, and personal growth.
+He produces Design Discipline – published as a podcast, YouTube channel, and blog – hosting concepts and conversations on design from diverse perspectives such as business, craftsmanship, theory, and personal growth.

 [designdisciplin.com](http://designdisciplin.com)